-- Let the PhD administrative coordinator know that you plan to ask your faculty advisor to do an e-mail mass mailing so that he/she can plan their time accordingly.
+- Let the PhD administrative coordinator know that your faculty advisor will be sending an e-mail mass mailing so that he/she can plan their time accordingly.
 Identify which faculty member will be sending out the e-mails on your behalf. - Provide the administrative coordinator with the names of the faculty member(s) who will be writing your letters of recommendation so that electronic letterhead and signatures can be prepared for the faculty member if they do not already have it.
-Note, if you are getting letters from someone from another department, they may need to contact their own administrative staff for assistance with electronic letterhead.
+Note, if you are getting letters from someone from another Penn department, they may need to contact their own administrative staff for assistance with electronic letterhead.